Contact Us for a Free Consultation 818-394-7835

 • There was a breach of that duty – there was a known hazard that wasn't warned of or fixed, or they failed to check for hazards regularly;

-• The breach of duty caused the merchandise to fall – you were hurt because of the failure to check or fix the hazard;
+• The breach of duty caused the merchandise to fall– you were hurt because of the failure to check or fix the hazard;

-• The falling merchandise was the proximate cause of your injuries – you were hurt by the falling merchandise, or the falling merchandise set some event in action that caused your injury;
+• The falling merchandise was the proximate cause of your injuries– you were hurt by the falling merchandise, or the falling merchandise set some event in action that caused your injury;

-• The customer suffered legally recognized damages – medical expenses, loss of wages, loss of future earning capacity, property loss, loss of a normal life, and more.
+• The customer suffered legally recognized damages– medical expenses, loss of wages, loss of future earning capacity, property loss, loss of a normal life, and more.

+This concept, known as comparative negligence, is important to understand as it can affect the amount of compensation you receive.
 For instance, if the award would have been $50,000 if it were found to be entirely the store's fault, but in fact, they find you to be 25% negligent, the award will be reduced to $37,500.

 Available Damages for Falling Merchandise Victims

+Falling merchandise from a high shelf could cause serious injuries, even if they are small objects.
 If you are a victim due to the negligence of a store owner, you have the right to seek financial compensation.
+Our falling merchandise accident injury lawyers will pursue any damages you are entitled to receive, including:

 • Medical and hospital expenses,